magepages/mpdocs/docs/product-feed/index.md

 ``Note``:
 * After installing the extension, you need to download Liquid by running the command `composer require liquid/liquid` or need to install the library
 * When the extension is enabled, Manage Feed and Logs will be displayed
+* To reload data of Report, you need to run the command: `php bin/magento mp-productfeed:report`

 ## FAQs